TechDudie/TechTest/README.md

 - More uses for sulfur (if i can find more uses for sulfur)
 - Extractor
 - Gems (unable to be mined, but instead you have to make them with a Gem Compressor.)
-- Compressor (I probably won't add the ability to compress coal into diamonds, because everyone and @ViniProTheBro say that's a bad idea and an economy spoiler.)
+- Compressor (You can compress coal into diamonds, however, you need 20 coal for a diamond shard, which makes 180 coal for a diamond.)

 # If you have an objection to what i've added or am planning to add, create an issue.